AVIONS

 ZMAJ

-Aeroplana I Hydroplana Zmaj founded in 1927 by Jovan Petrovic to produce
+Fabrica Aeroplana I Hydroplana Zmaj founded in 1927 by Jovan

 République tchèque (Tchéquie)